WesstLab/myocardial-perfusion-and-segmentation-API/README.md

 # myocardial-perfusion-and-segmentation-API

-API prototype for myocardial magnetic resonance image visualization and segmentation and perfusion curve analysis
+API prototype for myocardial magnetic resonance image visualization and segmentation and perfusion curve analysis this prototype has been developed in the Python( 3.6 ) programming language using tkinter, opencv, scikit, tensorflow and other libraries.

 # Demo